ERC Eligibility Explained: How To Qualify For The Employee Retention Tax Credit

 - Rules relating to severely financially distressed employers no longer apply.

-Still Not Sure If You Meet The ERC Qualifications?
+Still Not Sure If You Qualify For ERC?
 Use A Professional To Understand Your ERC Eligibility

-Companies like Lendio and ERC Specialists have begun offering services to help streamline the process of applying for the ERC.
-Check out the best ERC service companies to help streamline the entire ERC application process.
+Companies like Lendio and ERC Specialists offer services to help streamline the process of applying for the ERC.

 The majority of these companies partner with ERC experts who can determine if you qualify and help you navigate the ERC tax laws.
-If you qualify, they can also help you calculate your refund, fill out your ERC application, and ensure you receive your ERC tax refund!
+If you qualify, they can also help you calculate your refund, fill out your ERC application, and ensure you receive your ERC tax refund.
+Fees for ERC services vary but are typically contingent and are a percentage of your ERC refund.

 Next Steps After Qualifying For The Employee Retention Credit

-The most important step is to apply for the ERC!
-We have a complete step-by-step guide on how to apply for ERC or you can outsource this tax by hiring a professional accountant or ERC company to handle your ERC application for your.
+The most important step is to apply for the ERC.
+We have a complete step-by-step guide on how to apply for ERC or you can outsource this tax by hiring a professional accountant or ERC company to handle your ERC application.

 Need additional help filing your taxes?
 Many of the best ERC companies offer both ERC support and additional services like accounting and R&D tax credit preparation.